 Those who have practised it consistently for years can attest to the mental and physical benefits they have enjoyed from it.
-And if you are someone who wishes to understand why millions of people hold this practice in high regard and how beneficial it actually is, then tag along.
+If you are someone who wishes to understand why millions of people hold this practice in high regard and how beneficial it actually is, then read on.

-When it comes to mindfulness, there are various techniques to practice, and each technique comes with its own set of benefits.
-And here are the benefits you get to enjoy as a whole from engaging in mindfulness-based activities:
+When it comes to mindfulness, there are various techniques to practice and each technique comes with its own set of benefits.
+Here are the benefits you get to enjoy as a whole from engaging in mindfulness-based activities:

 Benefits of mindfulness

 As you become more and more mindful, you are able to gain control over yourself.
-You are better able to perceive stressful situations and get to react to them in a much sober way than when they overwhelm you.
+You are better able to perceive stressful situations and have the chance to react to them in a more sober way than when they overwhelm you.
 Mindfulness also helps you become aware of yourself, which also gives you the mental space you need to make better decisions on how you respond to different circumstances.
 Research on mindfulness has also revealed that it helps with lowering levels of aggression.

-Mindfulness meditation, a meditation practice for increasing your levels of mindfulness, helps you to become more aware of your negative emotions and feelings including fatigue, and get to have an easy time changing them to more positive ones.
-It is also known to reduce sensitivity to pain and thus helping you have a much toned down experience of it.
+Mindfulness meditation, a meditation practice for increasing your levels of mindfulness, helps you to become more aware of your negative emotions and feelings, including fatigue and allows you an easier time changing them to more positive ones.
+It is also known to reduce sensitivity to pain and thus help you have a more toned-down experience of it.

-Generally, when you become more mindful, you get to have good control over yourself, and in the long term this brings about peace and happiness.
+Generally, when you become more mindful, you have better control over yourself and, in the long term, this brings about peace and happiness.
 And when you have a good feeling about yourself, you also tend to be more of the same with other people, thereby making you more compassionate.
-Research also shows that people who engage in a few weeks of mindfulness are more likely to do things compassionately compared to those who don’t do the practice.
+Research also shows that people who engage in a few weeks of mindfulness are more likely to do things compassionately compared to those who don’t engage in the practice.

-By engaging in mindfulness you get to reduce the constant mental chatter that often keeps you awake, and it also helps you create a peaceful inner environment that will help you fall asleep easily and remain asleep for long.
+By engaging in mindfulness you get to reduce the constant mental chatter that often keeps you awake, and it also helps you create a peaceful inner environment that will help you fall asleep easily and remain asleep for longer periods.

-When you are mindful, you are aware of your thoughts, emotions, and feelings including anxiety, stress, and depression, and you get to react much better to them hence reducing their effect on you.
+When you are mindful, you are aware of your thoughts, emotions, and feelings, including anxiety, stress, and depression, and you can react much better to them, hence reducing their effect on you.

-Mindfulness helps you have a better experience of life since you are in the present moment.
-You are better able to relate with others, engage in various activities fully, and get to gain full benefits out of them.
+Mindfulness helps you to have a better experience of life since you are in the present moment.
+You are better able to relate with others, engage in various activities fully, and gain full benefits from them.
 Moreover, it helps you have fewer worries about the future and regrets about the past.
 It also reduces overthinking and racing thoughts that keep you from seeing things realistically.
-This and other benefits you get from it, as a whole, enhance your well-being.
+This and other benefits you get from it as a whole enhance your well-being.

-As you gain control over your thoughts and feelings and get better at reacting to them, you get to build your character in the process as doing that eventually becomes a positive habit.
-Also, you can recover from tough situations much faster than you did before, which makes you stronger and have better control over the direction of your life and even how you relate with others.
+As you gain control over your thoughts and feelings and get better at reacting to them, you get to build your character in the process, as doing that eventually becomes a positive habit.
+Also, you can recover from tough situations much faster than you did before, which makes you stronger and in better control of the direction of your life and even how you relate with others.

 Mind-wandering and thoughts of tiredness are known to cause less productivity in the workplace, school, and even at home.
 Also, feeling exhausted after a few minutes of work makes you want to take a long break.
-Mindfulness helps you become aware of these aspects that make you perform less when they start creeping in and get to respond to them in an uplifting way that will help you keep going on with the activity you are on.
+Mindfulness helps you become aware of these aspects that reduce your performance when they start creeping in and you get to respond to them in an uplifting way that will help you keep going on with the activity.

-By being aware of both your inner and outer experiences, you get to discover more about yourself and your environment as well as others.
-This, in turn, helps you know how to deal with various problems you face as a person, how to make your environment better and how to be a better friend, partner, and person in general.
+By being aware of both your inner and outer experiences, you get to discover more about yourself and your environment, as well as others.
+This, in turn, helps you understand how to deal with various problems you face as a person, how to make your environment better, and how to be a better friend, partner, and person in general.